Memcrab/docs/README.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/pmarsceill/test-jtd/settings).
+This Pages site uses the layout and styles from the Jekyll theme.
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Support

 Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out our [documentation](https://help.github.com/categories/github-pages-basics/).